 The layer doesn’t show some info in the results

-- sale_price (if exists)
+- sale_price (if it exists)

-If some of this data is missing, the problem can be a non recognized field name in your feed.
+If some of this data is missing, the problem could be a non-recognized field name in your feed.
 To fix it, detect the non-recognized field name and configure the alias.